bluesky-social/atproto/packages/api/OAUTH.md

 > [!NOTE]
 >
 > To mitigate phishing attacks, the Authentication Server will typically _not_
-> display the `client_uri`, `logo_uri` to the user.
+> display the `client_uri` or `logo_uri` to the user.
 If you don't see your logo
-> or client name during the authentication process, don't worry, this is normal.
+> or client name during the authentication process, don't worry.
+This is normal.
+> The `client_name` _is_ generally displayed for all clients.

 Upload this JSON file so that it is accessible at the URL you chose for your `client_id`.

-## Step 2: Setup you PWA
+## Step 2: Setup your SPA

-Start by setting up your PWA.
+Start by setting up your SPA.
 You can use any framework you like, or none at all.
 In this example, we will use TypeScript and Parcel, with plain JavaScript.

 ```bash